List of roads in Brampton: Heritage Road

 Heritage Road was formerly Fifth Line West, and is a continuation of Mississauga's Meadowvale Boulevard, a diagonal local collector road.
 Fifth Line originally ran south to the Queen Elizabeth Way in Mississauga; but was reconstructed through it as Erin Mills Parkway to veer east and channel into Mississauga Road south of Highway 401, which resulted in the Brampton section being severed from the Mississauga section.
-Later, the Brampton section was linked with an extension of Meadowvale Boulevard It also goes up a mountain to Mayfield Road.
+Later, the Brampton section was linked with an extension of Meadowvale Boulevard.

 Mississauga Road

 Mississauga Road is designated as Peel Road 1 and is named after the Mississauga First Nation, as is the adjacent City of Mississauga.
 It is typically much busier and wider in Brampton (where it is mostly four or six lanes) than most of Mississauga due to the aforementioned Erin Mills Parkway acting as a bypass of it through most of the latter city, where it is mostly only two lanes wide.
 In Brampton, it is six lanes wide from Highway 407 to south of Queen Street through the former hamlet of Huttonville, four lanes wide from there to Bovaird Drive, but is still only two lanes north of Williams Parkway in the north of the city, which is (as of 2021) seeing rapid residential construction in the areas to the east.